What is clubfoot?

 The standard of care treatment globally is the Ponseti Method of casting, a minor surgical procedure and bracing.

 Ideally, treatment should begin in the first two months of life, after you and your baby are comfortably settled at home.
-If a baby is born pre-term, has other important medical needs early on, or if the mother has medical needs after birth, treatment can safely be delayed, without impacting treatment outcomes, until one or both are healthy.
+If a baby is born pre-term, has other important medical needs early on, or if the mother has medical needs after birth, treatment can safely be delayed, without impacting treatment outcomes, until both are healthy.
+Results of treatment are still excellent even if started a little later.

 Broadly, there are three treatment stages: